bmillwood/flexiprocity/README.md

 - Account self-deletion.
 - User-customisable columns.

+## Testing

+You can run flexiprocity locally if you have a Facebook app ID and secret.
+I assume most people won't do this, but one thing to note if you do is that Facebook will only let you do their login flow over HTTPS, which is awkward to set up locally.
+Rather than try to come up with an SSL cert that my browser trusted for `localhost`, I used a wildcard SSL cert for a real domain and mapped a `local.` subdomain of it to localhost in my local DNS config.

+At the time of writing, Facebook has disabled the ability to create dedicated test users, so I'm testing flexiprocity with real people.
+They need a ["Meta Developer Account"](https://developers.facebook.com/) before they can be added as test users (manually by the app author).

 ## things from Facebook ToS to ensure

 - There's some restrictions on sharing platform data, but my guess is that